ashutoshmjain/gita/src/thought.md

 </div>

 `Ganesa` was probably the first to comprehend  this irreversible addition.
-Being the god of sacred texts , he knew the impacts of scribing.
-Not only did the mode of communication change from synchronous (face to face) to asynchronous (read anywhere any time), the written word rendered the narrative timeless.
-It enabled humans send the information to the future - and to those living in future a ladder back into guts of the past  - a gift thus far limited to the gods - ability to traverse the continuum !
+Being the god of sacred texts , he knew the implications.
+Not only did the mode of communication change from "face to face" live conversation to  "offline", the written word rendered the narrative timeless.
+It enabled humans send the information to the future.
+And those living in the future, it offered a ladder back into past  - a gift thus far limited to the gods - ability to traverse the continuum !

 <div style="padding-left:40px;font-size:0.9em;">